College campus with students

 What educational workflows does this hardware support?

 Island Mountain hardware supports curriculum design assistance, student record summarization and academic advising, research data analysis for faculty, administrative document drafting including accreditation reports, grant proposal development, and assessment assistance.
-The system runs DeepSeek V4-Flash for complex research analysis and Llama 3.1 70B for general drafting.
+The system runs current open-weight models for analysis and drafting, and custom models we build for your district.

 How does cost compare for campus-wide deployment?

 Cloud AI at education pricing ($20 to $100 per user per month) for 200 campus users costs $48,000 to $240,000 annually with ongoing student data exposure.
-An Island Mountain Summit Base system costs $75,000 to $85,000 as a one-time purchase supporting unlimited users on the campus network.
+An Island Mountain build is a one-time purchase, quoted to your workload, supporting unlimited users on the campus network.
 Cost parity within 12 to 24 months for most deployments.

 Does our institution need additional IT staff?

-No. The system ships pre-configured and ready to use through a web browser.
+No. The system is configured and air-gapped before it lands through a web browser.
 30 days of setup support included.
 Standard Linux server administration for ongoing maintenance.
 Most university IT departments incorporate it into existing server management workflows.

-Island Mountain is a hardware company, not a compliance authority.
+Island Mountain is an engineering practice, not a compliance authority.
 References to FERPA, COPPA, state student privacy laws, or related educational data protection frameworks on this page reflect factual descriptions of data handling mechanics - not legal, regulatory, or compliance advice.
 Consult qualified counsel for compliance determinations specific to your organization and jurisdiction.

-Summary: Island Mountain builds on-premises AI inference hardware for K-12 schools, community colleges, and universities.
-Student education records stay on campus-controlled NVIDIA H100/H200 servers - no cloud transmission, no third-party data handling, and full alignment with FERPA's school official exception.
-Student data privacy AI systems start at $75,000 with air-gap capability and unlimited campus-wide access.
+Summary: Island Mountain deploys on-premise AI systems for K-12 schools, community colleges, and universities.
+Student education records stay on campus-controlled servers - no cloud transmission, no third-party data handling, and full alignment with FERPA's school official exception.
+Student data privacy AI systems are quoted to workload and headcount, with air-gap capability and unlimited campus-wide access.

 Educational Institutions Deploying Local AI